 10. Observing hot air balloons at sunrise

-One of the most recognizable things from Cappadocia are also its hot air balloons at sunrise.
+One of the most recognizable things to do in Cappadocia are also its hot air balloons at sunrise.
 Seeing full sky of them at sunrise is really one of the best experiences in Cappadocia and a good reason for getting up early.
 If you’ll be traveling to Cappadocia with kids, they need to be at least 5 years old to join you in the hot-air balloon.

 11. Taking the hot-air balloon ride